Murray River Tributaries & Murray–Darling Basin Waterways

 Stretching its way to Lake Alexandrina and the Coorong, the Murray River continues its journey west before turning south at Morgan, through the semi-arid landscape of the lower Murray River catchment.

-Due to the semi-arid nature of this section of the catchment, little is contributed to the flow of the water from the surrounding catchment, but it is probably some of the most spectacular scenery the river flows through with the sandstone cliffs synonymous with the region.
+Due to the semi-arid nature of this section, little water is contributed by the surrounding catchment, but it is probably among the most spectacular scenery the river flows through, with the sandstone cliffs synonymous with the region.

-The lower Murray River catchment is sparsely populated except for some wonderful medium-sized towns which form the hubs for diverse horticultural enterprises which complement dry-land agriculture within the region.
-Tourism based around the river environment and water activities is also important to the regional economy.
+The lower Murray River catchment is sparsely populated, except for some wonderful medium-sized towns that serve as hubs for diverse horticultural enterprises that complement dry-land agriculture.
+Tourism centred on the river environment, and water-based activities, is also important to the regional economy.

 - Catchment area: 9% of the Murray–Darling Basin